elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} In the name of all the lazy dreams in your hearts, I sing the steely motion of the matador.
+- {:.pr.i} In the name of all the lazy dreams in your hearts, I sing the steely moves of the matador.

 - {:.sp} The Man Reciter.

-- {:.pr.i} I sing the salty act of the harpooner, and the whale has blown for the last time ...
+- {:.pr.i} I sing the salty throw of the harpooner, and the whale has blown for the last time ...

 - {:.sp} The Chorus.

-- {:.pr.i} A bird and its smile ... a ship and its roots ... the horizon and its precious gemstones ... a girl with a grassy smile shreds to fine larks the wine of days, the stone of nights.
+- {:.pr.i} A bird and its smile ... a ship and its roots ... the horizon and its precious gemstones ... a girl with a grassy smile shreds into fine larks the wine of days, the stone of nights.

 ---